-“Today, for every three children diagnosed with cancer, four survive.
+“Today, for every four children diagnosed with cancer, three survive.
 More research is needed to save more children, and research costs money!
 Give Hope is a new way for us to raise money for our life – saving work.
 The fundraising concept has many different components: products in stores, TV, and digital platforms.
 The Ida P Company helped us identify and integrate the components required to build a successful concept.
 We have done a great deal so far and are working on saving even more children!“

 Olle Björk, Secretary General, The Swedish Childhood Cancer Foundation.

 Pay-off: Ge bort något litet, starta något stort (Give something small, start something big).

 Alliances/partners: TV – Channel 5, Radio – Mix Megapol, Products – Bauhaus, Interflora, Ur & Penn, MQ, SkickaTårta.se, Babyshop.se, Cloetta, Unilever/GB Glace, Universal Music, Kuponginlösen, Mobilab and Runda upp.